gryphonshafer/cbqz-site/docs/international_open_championships.md

 We honestly don’t know.
 We know it will cost less than the cost to host the meet at SPU, since we have a sizable grant to help bring down costs per quizzer/team.
 However, we’re not yet sure how far down we can bring the costs, and this is why we’re deploying this multi-phased approach.
 Much of the costs of putting on IOC are based on the number of quizzers who participate and their travel subsidy needs.

-> OK, should I do right now then?
+> OK, what should I do right now then?

 First, evangelize IOC to other quizzers and coaches.
 Form some IOC-bound teams.
 Then: